thuyenho/resize-upload-image-to-aws-s3/README.md

-First you must follow the steps to running `resizeAndUploadImage.js` and after that `createSignedUrl.js`
+First you must follow the steps to running `CreateAndSetPermissionOnBucket.js` and after that 'httpServer.js` or `createSignedUrl.js`

 # 1. the script CreateAndSetPermissionOnBucket.js